thehybrid-at/Removable-Media-Control/README.md

 # Removable Media Control using PowerShell script.

-__Disclaimer:__ I didn’t re-invent the wheel, I built this script on top of the removable media listner that I found in some comment while googling long time ago, and I wish I can find it again so I can give this man credit.
+__Disclaimer:__ I didn’t re-invent the wheel, I built this script on top of the removable media listener that I found in some comment while googling long time ago, and I wish I can find it again so I can give this man credit.

 ## Business case: